Initialization

 Note

-This method is suitable for basic use, but for adapting to design or behavior on different devices, it is recommended to specify custom parameters.
+This method is suitable for basic use, but for adapting to specific designs or behaviors on different devices, it is recommended to specify custom parameters.

 For flexible configuration, pass an object with parameters as the second argument to the initReadMore

 function.
-This allows you to change the height, animation speed, button texts, and more.
-This method works consistently across all devices without restrictions on screen width.
+This allows you to modify the height, animation speed, button text, and more.
+This method works consistently across all devices without screen width restrictions.

 document.addEventListener('DOMContentLoaded', function () {